openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ### Risks and Mitigations

-* The `EgressFirewallDNSName` CR will be created by OVN-K Cluster manager whenever a new DNS name is used in a EgressFirewall rule.
+* The `DNSNameResolver` CR will be created by OVN-K Cluster manager whenever a new DNS name is used in a EgressFirewall rule.
 The CR will be deleted when the corresponding DNS name is not used in any of the EgressFirewall rules.
-The `EgressFirewallDNSName` CR should not be modified (created or deleted or updated) by an user.
+The `DNSNameResolver` CR should not be modified (created or deleted or updated) by a user.
 Doing so may lead to undesired behavior of EgressFirewall.
+* During the upgrade process if the OVN-K cluster manager and master pods are upgraded first and then the Cluster DNS operator and the CoreDNS pods, the
+EgressFirewall functionality may break.
+The details can be found in [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy) section

 ### Drawbacks

-* Whenever there's a change in the IP addresses or the next lookup time (TTL + last lookup time) for a DNS name, the additional step of updating the related `EgressFirewallDNSName` CRs will be executed.
+* Whenever there's a change in the IP addresses or the next lookup time (TTL + last lookup time) for a DNS name, the additional step of updating the related `DNSNameResolver` CRs will be executed.
 This will add some delay to the DNS lookup process.
 However, this will only happen whenever there's a change in the DNS information.
+* For wildcard DNS names, it is not possible to pre-emptively find out the matching regular DNS names which have different IP addresses assigned to them as compared to the matching wildcard DNS names.
+For these regular DNS names the first lookup may originate from a workload pod, in which case the pod may see an initial delay until the underlying ACL rules are updated with the corresponding IP addresses.
+However, this will happen only for the first DNS lookup of a particular DNS name by any pod.
+Subsequently, it will be handled by the `DNSNameResolver` controller to keep the IP addresses updated.

 ## Design Details